RENTON, Wash. - The Seattle Seahawks and Ben's Fund, founded by John and Traci Schneider in 2012, announce efforts to support Autism Awareness Month.

 "Over the past year, we've been thrilled to review applications from this transitional, young adult age group," said Traci Schneider.
 "Along with awarding grants, we have increased our involvement with other providers throughout the autism community, specifically supporting young adults.
 It's exciting to see the expanding opportunities available."

-RENTON, Wash. - The Seattle Seahawks announced today the team will donate 10% of sales for every regular priced hat and knit cap sold in April at Seahawks retail stores to Ben's Fund,in support of Autism Awareness Month.
+Throughout the month of April, the Seahawks will donate 10% of sales for every regular priced Seahawks hat and knit cap sold at The Pro Shop stores to Ben's Fund,in support of Autism Awareness Month.
 The four retail stores are located at CenturyLink Field, downtown Seattle, Renton Landing and Alderwood Mall.
 Fans will also be able to make an in-store donation at checkout.

-The team launched an online charity auction that offers one-of-a-kind Seahawks memorabilia with 100% of proceeds designated for Ben's Fund.
-The online charity auction will run from Tuesday, April 4 to Thursday, April 13.
-Fans can also make a cash donation through the site.
-Visit Auctions.Seahawks.com and click the tab "Ben's Fund".
-The items will include the following:
+The team will also launch an online charity auction that offers Seahawks memorabilia with 100% of proceeds designated for Ben's Fund.
+The online charity auction will run from Tuesday, April 2 to Thursday, April 11, at Seahawks.com/BensFund.
+The items include the following:

-Throughout the first week of April, the arch lights on the roof of CenturyLink Field will be blue as part of the Light It Up Blue campaign.
-Bring awareness and support to @FEATofWA by tagging photos of @CenturyLink_Fld blue arches with #LIUB (Light It Up Blue) and #BensFund.
+Fans are encouraged to bring awareness and support to @FEATofWA by tagging photos of @CenturyLink_Fld blue arches with #LIUB (Light It Up Blue) and #BensFund.

 To apply, make a donation or for more information, visit Seahawks.com/BensFund.